openstack/mistral/doc/source/terminology/actions.rst

 system actions and their main goal is to simplify using same actions many times with similar pattern.

 .. note:: Nested ad-hoc actions currently are not supported (i.e. ad-hoc action around another ad-hoc action).

-.. note:: More about actions - :ref:`actions-dsl`.
+More about actions - :ref:`actions-dsl`.